microsoft/azuredevopslabs/labs/azuredevops/pullrequests/readme.md

 Pull requests let your team give feedback on changes in feature branches before merging the code into the master branch.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the code.
 Azure DevOps provides a rich experience for creating, reviewing, and approving pull requests.

-It is recommended that you complete the Git lab prior to taking this lab.
+It is required that you complete the [Git lab](../git) prior to taking this lab.

 <a name="Prerequisites"></a>
 ### Prerequisites ###